microfarad-de/nixie-clock/README.md

 Debugging via the Serial port can be enabled by uncommenting the "#define SERIAL_DEBUG" macro inside "nixie-clock.ino".

 This firmware has been verified using an Arduino Pro Mini compatible board based on the ATmega328P microcontroller.

+Please feel free to use or distribute the code or parts of it under the GNU General Public License v3.0.